PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ![](https://i.imgur.com/Nn6CrEX.png)

 But now that each circle has one of our "runs" javascript data objects attached to it, we can set attributes on each circle using that data.
 We do that by passing the `.attr()` method a callback function instead of a static value for its second parameter.
+Remove `d3.selectAll('circle').attr('cy', 300);` and adjust the last line of `app.js` from `d3.selectAll('circle').data(runs);` to the following:

 ```javascript
 d3.selectAll('circle').data(runs)